N.Y. Offers Lottery Tickets; EU Backs Certificates: Virus Update

 Brazil Reports India Variant (10:35 a.m.
 NY)

 Brazil confirmed its first cases of a variant first found in India.
-The infected people are six crew members of the Shandong da Zhi vessel, which came from South Africa and was chartered by Vale to deliver iron ore in Sao Luis city, located in Maranhao state, UOL reports.
+The infected people are six crew members of the Shandong da Zhi vessel, which came from South Africa and was chartered by Vale to deliver iron ore in Sao Luis in Maranhao state, UOL reported.

 Moderna Exports Shots From U.S. (10:31 a.m.
 NY)